Mansur Ahmad Saad al-Dayfi: Art from Guantanamo

 On September 15, 2017, the New York Times published an account al-Dayfi had written of how desperate the Guantanamo captives were to see the sea, and how an approaching hurricane, in 2014, finally gave them a view.
 The fences surrounding the camp had opaque screens hung from them.
 The screens were removed when the hurricane approached, to prevent the fences being blown away.

 In 2021 he published Don't Forget Us Here: Lost and Found at Guantanamo, a memoir written in collaboration with Antonio Aiello and based on manuscripts he wrote while detained.

 Open letter to President Biden

 On January 29, 2021 the New York Review of Books published an open letter from al-Dayfi and six other individuals who were formerly held in Guantanamo to newly inaugurated US president Joe Biden, appealing to him to close the detention camp.

 Allegations regarding Ron DeSantis

 In a November 2022 interview, al-Dayfi stated that current Florida governor Ron DeSantis, during his time as a JAG lawyer at Guantanamo Bay detention camp, oversaw beatings and force-feedings of detainees.

+2025 Prisoners for Palestine Hunger Strike

+In December 2025, Al-Dayfi began a hunger strike in solidarity with the hunger strikers in the UK as part of the Prisoners for Palestine Hunger Strike.